 (c) The rebuttable presumption created in this section may be rebutted by a preponderance of the evidence.

 The words rebuttable presumptions means it is not automatic.
 The convicted spouse can submit evidence to “rebut” the presumption against him or her.
 It is possible and it does happen, especially in cases where there was domestic violence by each spouse against the other.
 The court can take any other factors that it deems to be just and equitable to rebut this presumptions.

 Why does this rule exist?
 California family law appellate cases have stated that this rule is there to avoid victims of domestic violence from financing their own abuse.

 The domestic violence conviction rule applies to both temporary spousal support and the final spousal support award.

 There is of course the concern of false allegations and such a rule prompting a spouse who has a spouse support exposure to falsify domestic violence allegations and then press forward to obtain a criminal conviction.
 The most obvious example of this is a spouse who engaged in self-inflicted harm and injury and then contacts the police and claims his or her spouse committed the violence.
 This is one reason any husband or wife whose spouse is predisposed to engage in such behavior should think long and hard as to whether it is wise to continue living under the same roof and being alone with that spouse.

 If you have a case that involves domestic violence, whether you are the actual victim or you are being falsely accused, the assistance of a family law attorney who is experienced in handling domestic violence cases is important.
 Furthermore, you may need a knowledge criminal defense lawyer.

-For your family law matter, our lawyers are available for a free initial consultation and we are ready to help you.
+For your family law matter, our lawyers are available for an initial consultation and we are ready to help you.
 We can also refer you to a criminal defense attorney.